 - Shelter serving up to 13 adults and children

-- Drop-in Center
+- Drop-in center

-- Court Advocacy Program
+- Court advocacy program

-- the Newport Health Equity Zone (HEZ)
+- The Newport Health Equity Zone (HEZ)

-- Counseling Program with licensed practitioners providing individual services
+- Counseling program with licensed practitioners providing individual services

-- Support Groups
+- Support groups

-Of particular note, WRC is among a small cohort of organizations nationally who are engaging in health equity work as a domestic violence prevention strategy.
+Of particular note, WRC is among a small cohort of organizations nationally that are engaging in health equity work as a domestic violence prevention strategy.
 We are recognized leaders in the development of this work, and have been invited to present at the Centers for Disease Control and Prevention.
-Our team has had the privilege of training domestic violence program staff in other states as they begin to adopt evidence-informed prevention practice.
+Our team has had the privilege of training domestic violence program staff members in other states as they begin to adopt evidence-informed prevention practice.